smoliva/smoliva.blog/content/post/computer-chronicles-revisited-022-dialog-the-source.md

 + I recently learned that Paul Schindler [has a blog](https://psacot.typepad.com/)!
 + On top of all of Source Telecomputing Corporation's other problems, the company faced a trademark infringement lawsuit in 1986 from Source Services Corporation, an Illinois-based company that provided "career guidance and personnel placement services."
 The case survived summary judgment in a [published opinion](https://scholar.google.com/scholar_case?case=12533477862785406398), but I'm not sure about the final outcome.
 + In case you're wondering why Summit used "laetrile and cyanide" for his research example, there was quite a bit of controversy in the 1970s and early 1980s over the use of laetrile--a bitter substance found in fruit pits--as a treatment for cancer.
 The U.S. government banned laetrile for medical use (over the objections of a number of state governments), because it produces cyanide when introduced into the body.
-+ The thumbnail image for this post is taken from a magazine advertisement for the Source from 1985.
-For the benefit of the visually impaired who require a screen reader, here is the text of the ad copy:

-> At last, a beacon to help you navigate the vast sea of personal computer technology.
->
-> It's The Source.
-The online information service that can guide you to the best deals in the PC market.
-Shed light on your software problems.
-And signal the latest developments in micros.
->
-> With The Source, you can buy, sell, or swap hardware and software.
-Learn new applications from a Special Interest Group.
-See what's been written about the printer you're planning to buy.
-Or sens out an SOS to thousands of other PC users when you need advice.
->
-> What's more, The Source can enlighten you with current information on everything from business to travel, investments to world news.
->
-> Whatever kind of help you're after, you can find it faster on The Source.
-With a system of easy commands and menus.
-Plus a tutorial--free of online charges--that'll bring you up to speed in a snap.
->
-> To sign up today, call 1-800-336-3366.
-For more information, mail this coupon, or visit your nearest dealer.
->
-> Then, no matter how many waves of new technology rock your boat, you'll start right on course.

-+ Yes, I called the number.
-It's now a Medical Alert Center.

 ## Support Me on Ko-fi